 To pursue a wrongful death suit, one must prove the elements.
-Presently, decedent’s survivors must prove among other things, they suffered a financial loss.
+Presently, decedent’s survivors must prove, among other things; they suffered a financial loss.
 Sad relatives must also show loss of love and affection.
-Plus they should show other emotional losses. (this could be bills for psychology treatments, and anti-depression meds).
+Plus they should show other emotional damages. (this could be billed for psychology treatments, and anti-depression meds).

-Also, it must get demonstrated to the court that the parties suffered losses.
-Last, they must have monetary value.
+Plus, it must get demonstrated to the court that the parties suffered losses.
+Last, they must have a monetary value.
 So examples include medical, funeral, and burial costs.
 But they also include loss of a supporting income in the family.
-Also, they can include loss of a potential inheritance or the loss of a caretaker.
+Also, they can include the loss of your potential inheritance or the loss of a caretaker.

 With decades of experience at hand, the attorneys at Ehline Law Firm are your best option when dealing with a case of wrongful death.
 Our lawyers have been in this field for many years.
 Also, they know how things can be made difficult for victims.
 First of all, the insurance company of the offender and the offender is usually less than helpful.

 We offer the “Ehline Difference.”
-We return phone calls and, a real attorney, not a secretary, returns that call.
-The wrongful death lawyer at Ehline Law Firm will be important in proving your case to the court.
+We return phone calls and, a real attorney, not a secretary, answers that call.
+The wrongful death lawyer at Ehline Law Firm will be prominent in proving your case to the court.